riskfocus/kda-snapshot-automation/README.md

 Currently, some of these features are not managed by the KDA service and require implementation by each application team.
 This project provides an out-of-the-box solution to automate the KDA Snapshot process and monitoring.

-# Why AWS
-Correctly deploying, managing, scaling, and monitoring Flink to ensure High Availability and scaling to large numbers of CPUs can be a significant undertaking for your DevOps team.
-The AWS Kinesis Data Analytics (KDA) is a fully managed service that allows applications teams to deploy and operate Flink applications.
-KDA follows AWS best practices and can scale applications massively with a fully managed service and significantly reduce the burn on a client's DevOps team.

 # The Challenge
 The AWS KDA service fully automates the creation and management of Flink Checkpoints for High Availability, and it creates and manages Snapshot when the application is shut down in an orderly fashion and provides an API to create Snapshots (Flink Savepoints) periodically.
 KDA also publishes metrics on Checkpoint and Snapshot completion and duration.